valdeirs2/aws-s3-download-object/README.md

 # aws-s3-download-object
-Class for get object from AWS s3
+Class for get object from bucket s3 using AWS SDK for PHP

 ## How to use
 It's as simple as that: